Badgerati/Pode/README.md

 The logger 'file' hashtable is completely optional.
 If no Path is supplied then a logs dir will be created at the server script root path, and if MaxDays is <= 0 then log files will be kept forever.

-If a Path is supplied, then the logs will be placed there (and any directories along that path created).
+If Path is supplied, then the logs will be placed there (and any directories along that path created).
-If MaxDays it supplied, then once a day Pode will clean-up log files older than that many days.
+If MaxDays is supplied, then once a day Pode will clean-up log files older than that many days.

 Custom loggers must have a name like custom_* and have a supplied scriptblock.
 When the scriptblock is invoked, the log request object will be passed to it: